 Prepare the chia pudding the night before you want to eat it.
-In a bowl, mix together chia seeds (we used white chia), almond milk, vanilla extract and some sweetener to taste.
+In a bowl, mix together chia seeds (we used white chia but regular black ones would work fine too), unsweetened almond milk, vanilla extract and some sweetener to taste.
 I prefer to use powdered sweetener like Splenda or confectioner’s Swerve as it dissolves into the milk better.
 Stir well, cover, and leave in the fridge overnight.

 Give the chia pudding a good stir – the seeds will have swollen and absorbed the milk.
 Spoon it into some serving dishes and top with the blackberry sauce.
 I really like the combination of the cold pudding with the hot sauce, but you might prefer to have it all cold, or all hot!